PutziSan/TS-JS-React-Webpack-babel7-setup/README.md

 The project is actually only built with the latest Babel-features + Webpack4 + jest for unit-tests.
 It exists because I was not able to understand the configurations of other similar projects.

+This documentation is not intended to show how to build a React application with this configuration, but to explain each unit and their meaning of the used configurations.
+I will try to document every config-line used for this setup.

+> see the example in the `src`-folder, in principle each feature is illustrated by a mini example.

 ## get started

 ```shell